-This course relates to the study of drugs commonly used in the treatment of dental disease.
-Students also study drugs primarily used in medicine, which fit in the same categories as dentally used drugs, when it is appropriate.
-Topics include fundamentals of drug action, antibiotics, autonomic drugs, pain and anxiety control drugs, inflammation and anti-inflammatory drugs, drug abuse, and anticaries and antiplaque agents.
-Principles and applications of prescription writing are integrated throughout these topical sections.
+The course is designed to provide knowledge of drugs commonly used in the treatment of dental disease.
+Students will also study drugs primarily used in medicine, which fit in the same categories as dentally used drug, whenever it is appropriate.
+Topics include antibiotics, autonomic drugs, pain and anxiety control drugs, inflammation and anti-inflammatory drugs, anticaries and antiplaque agents.
+Principles and application of prescription writing are integrated throughout the course.